Hidden self-energies as origin of cuprate superconductivity revealed by machine learning: Technical Details

 \subsection{Numerical procedure for optimization}

-We optimize the Boltzmann machines to reproduce experimentally observed spectral weights.
-The optimization of the Boltzmann machines consists of an inner and outer optimization loops (see Figure~\ref{Fig_Flow_Chart_Illustration} in Appendix).
-In the inner optimization loop, starting with given initial parameters for the Boltzmann machines, all the parameters of the Boltzmann machine are optimized to minimize the training error defined in Sec.\ref{S1.4.1} by using the natural gradient method.
-On the other hand, in the outer optimization loop, a test error defined in Sec.~\ref{S1.4.2} is minimized by the Bayesian optimization that only updates the centers of mass of the distributions in $\mathcal{D}(\bvec{S})$ by fixing other BM parameters to the values obtained in the inner loop.
+We optimize the Boltzmann machines to reproduce experimentally observed spectral functions.
+The optimization of the Boltzmann machines consists of an inner and outer optimization loops (see {Figure \ref{Fig_Flow_Chart_Illustration}}).
+In the inner optimization loop, starting with given initial parameters for the Boltzmann machines, all the parameters of the Boltzmann machine are optimized to minimize the training error defined in Eq.~(\ref{chi_square}) by following the natural gradient method detailed in Appendix~\ref{S1.4}.
+On the other hand, in the outer optimization loop, a test error defined below (Eq.~(\ref{overline_chi2})) is minimized by the Bayesian optimization that only updates the centers of mass of the distributions in $\mathcal{D}(\bvec{S})$ by fixing other BM parameters to the values obtained in the inner loop.
 The updated distribution delivers the initial values for the next inner loop.

 { To find the optimized self-energy, these inner and outer loop optimization processes are combined as follows.
-First, Boltzmann machines are initialized to follow the prior knowledge explained in Sec.~\ref{S1.2}.
+First, Boltzmann machines are initialized to follow the prior knowledge explained above.
 Then, these Boltzmann machines are optimized to minimize the training error in the inner loop.
 Once the inner-loop optimization converges, the test error is evaluated by the optimized Boltzmann machines, and the self-energies given by the present Boltzmann machines are stored as the current best ones.
 When the outer loop is repeated, only if the test error becomes minimum in the whole optimization history, the present self-energies are stored as the current best.
 Then, the centers of mass of the $M$ Boltzmann-machine distributions are updated in the outer loop by using the Bayesian optimization scheme.
-The next inner loop starts again with the updated Boltzmann machines parameters, while, if the number of repetitions of the outer loop already reaches an upper limit (typically less than a hundred in the present paper), the optimization is finalized and the current best Boltzmann machines give the optimized self-energies.}
+The next inner loop starts again with the updated Boltzmann machines parameters, while, if the number of repetitions of the outer loop already reaches an upper limit (typically less than a hundred in the present paper), the optimization is finalized and the current best Boltzmann machines give the optimized self-energies.} For an efficient optimization, the initial condition at the largest $L$ ($L=9$) is prepared from the optimization at $L=8$ (see Appendix~\ref{S1.4}.)

-\subsubsection{Minimization of training error}
+\subsection{Minimization of training error}

 , the least square error of the training defined by